HeidarM/Quench_Simulation/README.md

-# Quench Simulation
+# Quench Spectroscopy

-Reproducing some of the results from [arXiv:2501.04649](https://arxiv.org/abs/2501.04649).
-Using TeNPy for the classical simulation and QiSkit for the quantum algorithms.
+Implementation of the algorithms from [arXiv:2501.04649](https://arxiv.org/abs/2501.04649) for extracting spin excitations in fermionic systems on a quantum computer from their dynamics (using Quench Spectroscopy).
+The project uses TeNPy for the classical simulation and QiSkit for quantum algorithms (simulated or on real quantum hardware).

 ## Notes